willymcallister/willymcallister.github.io/_videos/node-voltage-steps1to4.md

 comments: true
 ---

 The Node Voltage Method solves circuits with the minimum number of KCL equations.

-Steps 1 to 4 out of 5.
-Select the reference node, label the node voltages, solve the easy nodes, create KCL equations.
+The steps of the Node Voltage Method are,

+1. Assign a reference node (ground).
+1. Assign node voltage names.
+1. Solve the nodes with a voltage source connected to the reference node.
+1. Write Kirchhoff's Current Law for each node.
+1. Solve the resulting system of equations.

 Created by Willy McAllister.